Episode 4: Basic Stretch Exercises

 - Rotate out a little bit, feel the stretch then relax

 - Return to starting position.

 Photo 8: Chest Stretch

-Ideally it’s best to stretch 3 to 4 times a week and of course, the more you do it the better it’s going to be for you.
-Furthermore, if you can try to dedicate one session per week purely to stretching, it’s going to make an immense difference for you whether you’re an athlete or a weekend warrior.
+Ideally, it’s best to stretch 3 to 4 times a week and of course, the more you do it the better it’s going to be for you.
+Furthermore, if you can try to dedicate one session per week purely to basic stretch exercises, it’s going to make an immense difference for you whether you’re an athlete or a weekend warrior.

 To summarize the tips again, here are the top four (4) tips to keep in mind:

 2. Improves the baseline range of motion and good for posture